Power Windows (album): Songs

 "The Big Money" features the sampling of Peart's voice using an AMS sampler and triggered through his Simmons drum kit.

 "Manhattan Project" explores the development and explosion of the first nuclear weapon at the Manhattan Project.
 The track was difficult for the band to put together, partly due to Peart's difficulty in writing lyrics from an objective point of view, rather than as an observer of the event.
 Lifeson recalled that Peart had "thoroughly" researched on the topic beforehand.

 "Territories" was another difficult track for Rush to complete.
 After Peart had written some lyrical ideas he went through them with Lee, who noticed it was telling a story and found them difficult to sing once he and Lifeson had developed music for them.
 Peart then rewrote them in a more direct way which suited Lee better.
+It features the lyric "Better beer", which is an inside joke.
+Peart played his drum kit without a snare drum, and the middle section features a sample of Lee's voice saying the phrase "Round and round".

 "Middletown Dreams" involved several rewrites before the band reached a working arrangement.
 After the album was completed, Lifeson expressed some dissatisfaction with the guitar parts, but it grew to become a "very satisfying" track for him.

 "Marathon" was anticipated by Lifeson to be difficult to arrange and record, but it turned out to be one of the easiest songs on the album to complete.
 It contains various samples, the fewest recorded overdubs, and incorporates the string section and choir recorded in London.
 Collins had the idea of using a choir and the band, upon witnessing the recording, saw the humour in having "pregnant women and old men sing our song".
 Lifeson considered the song to be close to Peart as he had taken up cycling during days off on the Grace Under Pressure tour, riding 100 miles each time.

-"Emotion Detector" was initially anticipated to be easy to complete, but was actually difficult.
+"Emotion Detector" was initially anticipated to be easy to complete, but was more difficult than expected.
+It is the only track on the album that Rush has never performed live.

 "Mystic Rhythms", as described by Lee, is "the most synthetic track on the record" with each instrument being fed through "a synthesized something".
 It features Lifeson playing an acoustic Ovation guitar which generated a synthesizer-like sound once fed through amplification.

-"Territories" features the lyric "Better beer", which is an inside joke.
-Peart played his drum kit without a snare drum, and the middle section features a sample of Lee's voice saying the phrase "Round and round".

 Sleeve design

-The pictures on the front and back covers were painted by Hugh Syme, from reference photos taken by photographer Dimo Safari, and the model is Neill Cunningham from Toronto.
+The pictures on the front and back covers were painted by Hugh Syme, from reference photos taken by photographer Dimo Safari.
+Toronto native Neill Cunningham was the model for the album artwork.